Andre Ethier: 2010

-2011 season
+2011

 Ethier set a new MLB record for April on April 26 against the Florida Marlins with a 23-game hitting streak, breaking the old record set by Joe Torre.
 On April 30 Ethier extended his streak to 27 games, moving past two former Dodgers to stand in second place in the franchise's history of hitting streaks and tie the Dodgers record for the most hits in April.
 The streak eventually reached 30 games, second-most in Dodger franchise history, before it ended on May 7 against the New York Mets.
 Ethier was a Final Vote candidate for the 2011 Major League Baseball All-Star Game, but finished second to Shane Victorino of the Philadelphia Phillies.
 However, Victorino was injured and unable to participate so Ethier was selected to replace him on the All-Star roster.

 Ethier became the subject of some controversy in the second half of the season.
 Los Angeles Times columnist TJ Simers wrote an article that quoted Ethier as saying his production was down in 2011 because of a knee injury that he had been battling all season, and implying that the Dodgers were forcing him to play despite his injury.
 Manager Don Mattingly said he was "blindsided" by the story, and responded that he would never make a player play hurt.
 After a meeting with Mattingly and GM Ned Colletti, Ethier backed off on his comments and said it was his choice to play hurt.

 After the September 7 game, Ethier decided to shut down for the season in order to consult doctors on the problems with his knee, with the hope of getting healthy in time for spring training.
 Ethier appeared in 135 games with the Dodgers in 2011, hitting .291 with 11 home runs and 62 RBIs.

 Ethier won a Gold Glove Award on November 1, 2011.
 Clayton Kershaw and Matt Kemp also won Gold Gloves, giving the Dodgers three Gold Glove winners in one year for the first time in franchise history.

-2012 season
+2012

 On June 12, Ethier signed a five-year contract extension with the Dodgers.
 The deal was for $85 million through 2017 with a $17.5 million vesting option for 2018.

 On August 25, Ethier got his tenth straight base hit, breaking the L.A.
 Dodger record set by Ron Cey in 1977 and tying the franchise record set by Ed Konetchy in 1919.
 On September 4 against the San Diego Padres, Ethier collected his 1,000th career hit on a solo homer in the 2nd inning.

 He played in 149 games in 2012, hitting .284 with 20 homers and 89 RBI.